 Although this was a smaller urban centre compared to Tikal, Copan, or Chichen Itza, it is nonetheless quite important because of its impressive architecture, sculpture, and bas-relief carvings etc.

-At its peak, it had a population of over 200,000 people and served as an important Mayan civic ceremonial centre, having trade and communication relations with other Mayan cities.
+At its peak, it had a population of over 200,000 people and served as an important Mayan civic ceremonial center, having trade and communication relations with other Mayan cities.